a5221985/tutorials/Java_EE/REST_API_design_development_and_management.md

 		1. Vision:
 			1. A fully automated vacation ecosystem driven by ACME APIs
 				1. Architecture
+	2. Web talks to web backend using HTTP/XML
+	3. Mobile talks to mobile backend using HTTP/JSON
+	4. Data is stored in MySQL

 ### Tools for Design, Development, Testing and Management of REST API ###
 ### Crash Course on MongoLabs ###